 It seems that every day another brand is raked over the coals for a mishap on social media.
-While this can often make people feel nervous about communicating with customers online, there are a few basic things you can put into place to help keep your brand’s reputation safe.
+While this can often make people feel nervous about communicating with customers online, there are a few basic things you can put in place to help keep your brand’s reputation safe and avoid social media snafus.

 Here are a few of the top strategies: